jakobzhao/geog458/assets/midterm_studyguide.md

 ## Study Guide for Midterm

 Here is the study guide for 2020 Spring Geog 458 class.
 We will be holding Midterm on **April 30th 9:30 - 10:20 AM** on-line, via CANVAS.
 The midterm will cover all material that we have covered through week 1 to week 4.
-You are responsible for all material covered during this quater in any form but most of the questions will come from leactures and reading.
+You are responsible for all material covered during the firt 4 weeks in this quater in any form but most of the questions will come from leactures, labs and readings.

-The best approach to review is to make sure you understand all the concepts.Here are some o the topics/concepts that I think you should be able to answer, in particular, for the test:
+The best approach to review is to make sure you understand all the concepts.
+Here are some the topics/concepts that we think you should be able to answer, in particular, for the test:

 **Github**
 - Know how to clone a repository
 - What’s the difference between github and git?

 **Terminal / CMD**
-- What’s the function of ‘cd’, ‘ls’ ?
+- What’s functions of terminal commands like ‘cd’, 'ls', 'dir', etc.?

 **Atom**
-- Wath's the shortcut to open file/ markdown preview/ atom-live server?
+- Wath's the shortcut (a.k.a shortkey combination) to open the command dialog, file, or atom-live server?

 **Chrome developer tool**
-- What’s the shortcup to open the developer tool?
+- What’s the shortcut to open the developer tool?
 - What’s the function of the console / elements/ sources/ netwrok?

 **Week 1:**
 - IP Addresses and Ports
   - What is IP address?
   - What are the two versions of IP in use today?
+  - Ports
 - IP geolocation
   - Ports Range Groups
   -  What are the ports for requesting Quote of the Day, outgoing information and email receiving?
 - Protocols:
   - Understand what’s HTTP, HTTPS, FTP and SSH
-- Browsers
-  -  The purpose of the browsers
-  -  What are considered as common features?
 - URL of a web page
   - Understand the structure of a URL
   - Understand the URL syntax rules, able to identify the search term